lucydot/effmass/README.md

 - An overview of the features of effmass, along with example code for Vasp and FHI-aims output data, is contained in a Jupyter notebook [here](https://nbviewer.jupyter.org/github/lucydot/effmass/blob/master/Tutorial.ipynb).
 - Additional examples for the Castep and ASE interfaces are [here](https://nbviewer.jupyter.org/github/lucydot/effmass/blob/master/tests/Test_Castep_interface.ipynb).
 - The API documentation is [here](https://effmass.readthedocs.io/en/latest/).
+- Further details about the various definitions of effective mass implemented can be found in Phys.
+Rev. B **99** (8), 085207, which is also [avaiable on arXiv](https://arxiv.org/pdf/1811.02281.pdf).
 - The source code is available as a git repository at [https://github.com/lucydot/effmass](https://github.com/lucydot/effmass).

 ## Publications using `effmass`

 A [number of publications](https://scholar.google.co.uk/scholar?oi=bibs&hl=en&cites=12032412581356217625) have used `effmass`.

-The [paper](https://github.com/lucydot/effmass/paper) directory contains the Vasp input data (POSCAR), Vasp output data (OUTCAR/PROCAR) and band structures generated for *Impact of nonparabolic electronic band structure on the optical and transport properties of photovoltaic materials*  Phys.
-Rev. B **99** (8), 085207 - also avaiable on [arXiv](https://arxiv.org/pdf/1811.02281.pdf).
+`effmass` was initially developed for a project that has been published as *Impact of nonparabolic electronic band structure on the optical and transport properties of photovoltaic materials*  Phys.
+Rev. B **99** (8), 085207.
+This paper is also [avaiable on arXiv](https://arxiv.org/pdf/1811.02281.pdf).
+The [paper directory](https://github.com/lucydot/effmass/paper) contains the Vasp input data (POSCAR), Vasp output data (OUTCAR/PROCAR) and band structures generated for this study.

 ## Questions, bug reports, feature requests